sa-concept-refactoring/doc/main.typ

 // - Extenes Design (UI)
 // - Entscheidungen: Alternativen erklären und Entscheidung nachvollziehbar begründen

+== Entscheidungen
+- VSCode
+- CLion

 = Implementation

 // - Beschreibung interessanter Implementationsaspekte
 // - Verwendete Technologien
 // - Nebenläufigkeit
 // - Vorgehen beim Testing

+== Testing
+The LLVM project has a strikt architechture for tests.
+To follow the project guidelines automated unit tests have to be written before a code contribution is accepted.

 = Resultate